-The Curriculum in Genetics and Molecular Biology (GMB) is an interdepartmental graduate program.
-PhDs.org ranks GMB among the top U.S. graduate programs in genetics and genomics.
+The Curriculum in Genetics and Molecular Biology (GMB) is an interdepartmental PhD program that trains students broadly in the fields of genetics and molecular biology.
 The Curriculum was initiated in 1963 and has been supported by an NRSA T32 training grant from the National Institute of General Medical Sciences (NIGMS) since 1974.

 We train outstanding students to be creative, sophisticated research scientists.
-Our students have outstanding publication records and are successful in obtaining grants and winning regional and national awards.
-Our students are diverse: NIGMS highlighted our program for its “notable record of diversity recruitment and retention“.
+Our students have excellent publication records and are successful in obtaining grants and winning regional and national awards.
+NIGMS highlighted our program for its “notable record of diversity recruitment and retention“.

 The research interests of the faculty span a broad range of topics, from model organisms genetics to clinical and translational research; quantitative genetics and complex traits to virology and plant genetics.

 Congratulations to Alicia Greenwalt (Cyrus Vaziri lab), who was awarded an NRSA F31 predoctoral fellowship from the National Cancer Institute of the National Institutes of Health.
 Her project is titled “Targeting trans-lesion synthesis (TLS) for cancer therapy”.

 Matt Simon publishes paper in Cell Reports